Diversity & Inclusion on The Rise

 Over the past several weeks, as more people are starting to recognize the need for diversity and inclusion, it's important that businesses have a better and more globalized perspective on bias by the regions that they support.
 For many people working from the United States, our vision of D&I issues are narrowed to what we’re experiencing here, in this part of the world.
 Oftentimes we’re not considering other regional biases and factors that play into workplace issues.
 In this case, the old saying “out of sight, out of mind” applies—and for folks in D&I, there’s no excuse not to know what colleagues across the globe are dealing with.

 At Softway, we've taken the time to analyze biases on a global scale.
-Our international team has analyzed D&I issues from different dimensions of bias to unpack common threads and unique themes that may have gone unnoticed and unchecked.
+Our international team has analyzed diversity and inclusion in the workplace issues across different dimensions of bias to unpack common threads and unique themes that may have gone unnoticed and unchecked.
 Especially now, when D&I practitioners and HR folks aren’t able to travel—these biases may go unaddressed if not properly recognized.

 Even if you aren’t part of a global organization, chances are high that you have colleagues that come from different parts of the world and have experienced varying forms of bias.